jantomec/SwiftAlgebra/README.md

 ```
 Note that we marked matrix `C` as `var` while `I` and `B` were also manipulated under `let`.
 This is because in the last example we replaced the reference of the `Matrix` instance, not individual values.
 Individual values can be changed through the subscript `[.all, .all]`.

+## Extra Tips & Tricks

+I know, symbols '∙' and '≈' are a bit tedious to type, but!
+Many editors including _Xcode_ allow snippets which can make the coding very simple while the beautiful syntax remains.
+[Here](https://sarunw.com/posts/how-to-create-code-snippets-in-xcode/) is a link on how to do it in Xcode.

 ## Contribution

 Contact me personally.